- Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

 Whatever the cause of the issue may be, we will help you resolve it with the solutions below.

-4. For about 30 seconds, press and hold the power button.
-During this period, you will notice your computer booting up and turning off.
+- For about 30 seconds, press and hold the power button.
+You will notice your computer booting up and turning off during this period.

-When you start to experience serious problems on your computer, you will be able to boot into Windows by using the Last Known Good Configuration.
-Doing so will let you load a properly functioning version of your operating system.
+When your computer starts to experience serious problems, you can boot into Windows using the Last Known Good Configuration.
+This will let you load a properly functioning version of your operating system.

 This feature is available in Windows 7 and has been replaced in Windows 10 and 11 by Safe Mode, especially if you’re going through the Advanced Startup environment.